Production Schema Design for Immutable, Audit-Ready Budget Tracking

 def generate_audit_hash(self) -> str:

-# Quantize the amount so the hash is deterministic and auditable.
+# Quantize the amount so the hash is deterministic and reproducible.

 normalized_amount = self.amount.quantize(Decimal("0.01"))